google/graphicsfuzz/docs/spirv-fuzz-standalone-walkthrough.md

 that draws a square,
 without having to write thousands of lines of C++.

-* SwiftShader: a Vulkan driver that uses your CPU (no GPU required!).
+* [SwiftShader](https://github.com/google/swiftshader): a Vulkan driver that uses your CPU (no GPU required!).

-* `glslangValidator`: a tool that compiles shaders written in GLSL (the OpenGL Shading Language).
+* [glslangValidator](https://github.com/KhronosGroup/glslang): a tool that compiles shaders written in GLSL (the OpenGL Shading Language).
 Shaders are essentially programs that are compiled and run on the GPU (or CPU in the case of SwiftShader)